Thousand Palms, California: Geography

 It borders the cities of Rancho Mirage and Palm Desert.

 According to the United States Census Bureau, the CDP has a total area of 23.6 sqmi, all of it land.

 The Coachella Valley Preserve is a 20,000-acre large nature preserve consisting of several natural desert oases, aeolian sand dunes, and California fan palm tree groves.
 It is home to endangered wildlife such as the Coachella Valley fringe-toed lizard and other rare endemic species to the Sonoran Desert.
 The oases with their springs and ponds were created as the lines of the San Andreas Fault allow for underground water to rise to the surface.
 It is home to 183 bird species, and also an endangered fish species, the Desert pupfish.
 The preserve has over 25 miles of hiking trails and has been inhabited for centuries by Native Americans.
 The preserve was also a popular stagecoach stop between Los Angeles and the gold mines along the Colorado River.

 History

 This area was previously known as 100 Palm Spring, as seen on 1874 maps and an official Land Office map dating to 1891.
 The post office was established in 1915, and the area was named Edom, California after the ancient Asian nation.
 However, in 1919, a residents petition was carried out and the name was changed to Thousand Palms.

 The location had a post office called Edom in 1913.
 The post office was moved in 1938 and then renamed "Thousand Palms" in 1939.

 Sports

-The Coachella Valley Firebirds of the American Hockey League, an affiliate of the Seattle Kraken of the National Hockey League, play their home games at Acrisure Arena located on Varner Road.
+The Coachella Valley Firebirds of the American Hockey League, an affiliate of the Seattle Kraken of the National Hockey League, and the Coachella Valley Lakers of the NBA G League, an affiliate of the Los Angeles Lakers of the National Basketball Association, play their home games at Acrisure Arena located on Varner Road.

 Demographics

+Thousand Palms first appeared as a census designated place in the 1980 U.S. census.